Mjz86/String/README.md

 ## stack buffer optimization ( runtime sso tuning) ( advanced users):
+- use `implace_string` for a safe wrapper of this feature without lifetime management.
 - use the  tunable sso  feature for a better quality of life , it has more safety.
 - if code bloat of the main tunable sso is a concern , then use the `implace_string`.
 - if the stack buffer is not big enough,  unlike in C , we do not overflow,  but we allocate on the heap , this ensures safety that C did not have in its stack buffers ( char arrays in C are kinda just stack buffers)